eea/eea.eggmonkey/docs/README.txt

     ``bin/monkey eea.indicators``

-You can specify multiple packages on the command line, they will all be processed:
+You can specify multiple packages on the command line, they will all be
+processed:

     ``bin/monkey eea.indicators eea.workflow eea.version

-Or, if you want to release all eggs specified in the auto-checkout section of buildout:
+Or, if you want to release all eggs specified in the auto-checkout section of
+buildout:

     ``bin/monkey -a``

-There is a special option that allows doing a manual upload operation of the egg to the eggrepo, using the -u switch:
+There is a special option that works around bugs in registering the egg with eggrepos and will run a "python sdist upload" operation, using the -u switch:

     ``bin/monkey -u eea.indicators``

+If you're doing manual upload, you may need to specify a different python path, with the -p switch:

+    ``bin/monkey -u eea.indicators -p ~/tools/bin/python``

 If you need to specify the path to the mkrelease script, you can give it as an argument to the script, using the -m switch:

     ``bin/monkey eea.indicators -m /path/to/bin/mkrelease``

 If you don't want to specify this path, place the mkrelease script in the PATH environment variable (typically this can be achieved by activating its virtualenv).

 Finally, if you're releasing eggs to a different repository, or if you have eggrepo.eea.europa.eu aliased as something different then "eea", you can manually specify this using the -d switch:

     ``bin/monkey -d eeaeggs eea.indicators``